hehonglu123/Stretch_RR/README.md

 ### Running RR client

-Robot Raconteur client can run on most operating system and software, in this repo we have a python example for position commanded jogging and status reading.
+Robot Raconteur client can run on most operating system and software, in this repo we have a python example `stretch_client.py` for position commanded jogging and status reading.
+If you wish to run this example in a remote machine, simply clone this repo and modify the `localhost` of the url in the client script to the IP address of the Stretch robot.